polligeri/masterwork/gifler/Eniko_Sastyin-masterwork_documentation.md

 # TripPack - Travel-Planner-App

 ## Project overview
-The TripPack is an app which helps you to be uptodate with your next trip, you can organise and plan your next adventure and you can also share your experiences with your friends.
+The TripPack is an app which helps you to be uptodate with your next trip, you can organize and plan your next adventure and you can also share your experiences with your friends.

 ## Description
 Every registered member has an own profile where they can add every important data about their next trip.
-They can add their plane/bus/train tickets, their accomodation and the important things about that.
+They can add their plane/bus/train tickets, the important details about their accomodation.
 The app helps them to find activities and restaurants in that area.
 And they can also add important advices and experiences about their trip.

 ## Roles